What Is a Faith-Based Nonprofit?

 Thus, the decision to be an FBO may depend more on whether the primary purpose or activities of the organization are religious or religiously motivated than on any advantages or disadvantages associated with such a label.

 Perhaps the primary considerations for identifying as faith-based revolve around how that designation affects donors, funders, supporters, beneficiaries, and other stakeholders.
+In other words, how does your organization want to be seen or branded?

 There are no direct legal benefits associated with being identified as an FBO.